 Market and Model

-What Porsche advertise the Cayman at and what it rolls out of dealerships costing are usually two quite different things but in terms of list pricing, if you think of the base 2.0-litre model as costing around £40,000 and the 2.5-litre S variant as being pitched at about £50,000, then you won't go too far wrong.
-To save you checking, that means that at last, a Cayman is priced at exactly the same level as its Boxster open-topped counterpart.
+What Porsche advertise the Cayman at and what it rolls out of dealerships costing are usually two quite different things but in terms of list pricing, if you think of the base 2.0-litre model as costing around £45,000 (the T version is around £52,000) and the 2.5-litre S variant as being pitched at about £54,000, then you won't go too far wrong.
+The GTS six cylinder is around £64,000 and the GT4 around £75,000.
+To save you checking, that means a Cayman is priced very similarly to its Boxster open-topped counterpart.

 The standard Cayman features 19" alloy wheels, auto stop/start and sports mode, an audio CD system with colour touch-screen control, a universal audio interface offering MP3 connectivity and a three year warranty.
 A central feature of the new interior is Porsche Communication Management (PCM) with mobile phone preparation, audio interfaces and the Sound Package Plus with 110 watts of audio power.
 PCM can be extended with optional modules to thoroughly adapt it to personal requirements.
 For instance, the navigation module including voice control is available, which makes it easy to input driving destinations.
 In addition, the Connect Plus module is available as an extension of the navigation module; it provides online navigation services and enhanced online audio features.
 With Porsche Vehicle Tracking System Plus (PVTS+) as standard, the 718 Cayman offers the highest class of vehicle security.